shandrayu/matrix-factorization-for-reccomendation_systems/README.md

-# Matrix factorization for reccomendation systems
+# Matrix factorization for recommendation systems